 Well-known big-box retailer Costco is also known for providing the highest quality customer service to get people to invest in a membership and return to its doors regularly.

 One of the aspects that get people to return is its store brand, Kirkland Signature, known for having high-quality items at an affordable price.
 People are often given only two choices with products: one name brand and the Kirkland brand.
 This way, they can feel less overwhelmed and like they have more control over what they are buying.

 Just like Trader Joe’s, Costco only carries a couple of thousand products at a time rather than tens of thousands.
-This allows for employees to have more knowledge on available products to be able to assist customers with what they need.
+This allows employees to have more knowledge of available products to be able to assist customers with what they need.

 So, what are things you can do to possibly emulate the culture these companies have been able to embody for themselves?

+Keep in touch with what your customers want.
 Continue to focus some advertising efforts on appealing to already existing customers and ensuring they keep coming back.
-By losing them, you lose positive word of mouth, and negative word of mouth can instead do damage.
+By losing them, you lose a positive word of mouth, and negative word of mouth can instead do damage.